get-convex/convex-helpers/packages/convex-helpers/README.md

 The other does "pre-filter" pagination, where the filter is applied before picking the page size.
 Doing this with a filter that excludes most documents may result in slow queries or errors because it's reading too much data, but if the predicate often returns true, it's perfectly fine.
-Let's see how to do that with streams.
+Let's see how to do pre-filtering with streams.

 ```ts
 import { stream, mergeStreams, filterStream, queryStream } from "convex-helpers/server/stream";